kayoooon1/city-recsys/README.md

 # Finding Home: Exploring the Best Cities to Live In
+## Project Overview
 Which city is the best to live in?
-This project aims to explore the association between different features of cities and their impact on liveability.
-We start by exploring datasets like suicide rates and the hours of sunshine by cities/countries.
-Later, we plan to model a “good” city based on more features, such as average temperature, green spaces, criminal rate, traffic jams, cost of living etc. We define the likelihood of a ”good” city, given a feature by assuming the best range of values for our feature set based on past studies.
-Then, we create a model that calculates the probability that a given city is the best city to live in, given our assumed ”best range” values.
-We plan to make interactive plots where the ”best range” values can be modified.
-Here, the users can decide their own “best parameters” for finding the “best” city and get personalized rankings.
+This project delves into the exploration of various features about different cities and the impact on their liveability.
+Some of those features are the average temperature, cost of living and average commuting time.
+Based on the most desirable values regarding those features, we define the likelihood of a city being ”good” to live in.
+Based on a unsupervised learning model, we classify the cities in order of their overall liveability based on user preferences regarding the beforementioned features.
+This is done through customizable parameters, enabling the user to interact with the model and therefore, creating personalized rankings.

+## Repository Structure
+all_data: Contains the combined dataset.
+Refer to data source links and a brief explanation of how the datasets were merged.
+Modeling: Jupyter notebooks detailing each experiment conducted.
+Provide a short description of the content of each notebook.
+eda: Exploratory Data Analysis files.
+streamlit: Link to the Streamlit app for interactive visualization.
+other_files: Any additional files relevant to the project.

+## Requirements
+Python Version: 3.10
+Required Libraries: List the necessary Python libraries with versions, e.g., Pandas, NumPy, Matplotlib, Scikit-learn, etc.

 ## Project Timeline